 First on my list comes Audio-Technica AT2020USB PLUS.
-It’s available on Amazon for as little as $150 and delivers great value for the money.
 There is no need for pre-amp, so you can just plug it into a USB port and start recording right from the computer.
 The PLUS version of the mic comes with the highly appreciated self-monitoring feature.
 You can connect the headphones right into the mic, see if everything sounds fine, and make changes on the fly.

 Rode NT1A is loved by a plethora of voice over talents, instructional designers and audio lecturers from all walks of life.
 Also, it’s recommended by Audiobook Creation Exchange (ACX), a meeting point for authors and narrators, recording engineers and producers engaged in audiobook delivery.
-The mic will set you back at about $230, so it actually falls into the beginner price range, yet with a professional slant.
+The mic actually falls into the beginner price range, yet with a professional slant.
 With the Rode NT1A Condenser, you can record high-quality audio with impressive dynamics.

 The microphone comes in a bundle with a shock mount and a DVD.
 The disc offers nice audio recording tips and tricks that will suit newbies and pros alike.

 Powered with excellent vocal isolation, SE Electronics sE2200a is a superb choice as a large-diaphragm cardioid condenser mic.
 This model easily filters background noises.
-It also comes with a shock mount and sells for $300.
+It also comes with a shock mount.
 The device is recommended for its dynamic recording of versatile tones and voices, warm sound and nice look and feel.

 The Harlan Hogan VO is a great choice for voice over actors and novice audio producers.
-The 1-A Microphone comes at a bargain price of $300.
 The package also includes a hard case, shock mount, XLR cable and quick clip mount, as well as two replacement mount bands.
 The device supports both USB-style or XLR connection.

 The previous mics were moderately priced and quite suitable for beginners.
 Now let’s get into something more sophisticated and posh.

-An outstanding piece of US-made voice over studio equipment, the CAD Microphone sells in a slightly higher range – for $400.
+An outstanding piece of US-made voice over studio equipment, the CAD Microphone sells in a slightly higher range.
 The peculiar thing about this device is its rectangular shape.
 Despite this questionable design solution, it provides a beautiful deep sound.
 All you could expect from a top-notch large diaphragm condenser mic – and more.
 Voice over actors comment that it can be easily used outside the booth, highlighting its powerful filtration of background noises.

 Professionals give full credit to the Neumann U87 model.
 This exceptionally pricey mic supports three directional patterns: all-directional, cardioid and figure-8.
-U87 sells on Amazon for $3,200.
 Neumann fans have a more affordable choice, though.
 A lower option, Neumann TLM103, also delivers great quality recordings.
-Available at $1,100, it fits the expectations of broadcasters and home studio owners.
+It fits the expectations of broadcasters and home studio owners.
 This mic is extremely sensitive, users maintain that it renders emotions and nuances with great efficiency.

 In this video is a comparison of 3 popular solutions from various price categories.
 The results will surprise you: